-You do not need to overcook buckwheat porridge, as it is more healthsome in slightly undercooked way.
-Therefore, you see that knowing the time that will take you for making perfect buckwheat kasha is of vital importance.
-The first thing to be done is to determine boiling time for this groats:
+You do not need to overcook buckwheat porridge, as it is more healthsome in a slightly undercooked way.
+Therefore, you see that it is very important to know the time that it takes you to cook the perfect buckwheat kasha.
+The first thing to be done is to determine a boiling time for these groats:

 - How long do you cook buckwheat in sachets?
 It will take you 10 to 15 minutes to boil un-soaked buckwheat groats in sachets to full readiness.

-This information was listed above for those who wanted to check only cooking time for buckwheat; if you want a detailed guide how you can cook this delicious groats, please keep reading.
+This information was listed above for those who wanted to check only cooking time for buckwheat; if you want a detailed guide on how you can cook these delicious groats, please keep reading.

 How to cook fluffy buckwheat groats in a pot on the stove?

-There are several ways to cook buckwheat on the stove; but we will go with the simplest method and at the same time most delicious one.
+There are several ways to cook buckwheat on the stove, but we will go with the simplest method and, at the same time, the most delicious one.

 Boiled Buckwheat Recipe

-- Measure out necessary amount of buckwheat (information on buckwheat portions per person is down below) and look through for any remaining husk, stem etc.
+- Measure out the necessary amount of buckwheat (information on buckwheat portions per person is down below) and look through for any remaining husk, stem, etc.

-- Rinse buckwheat really thoroughly under running water.
-A great way to do it is to take a mesh strainer, put buckwheat in and rinse it through, as a final step let it drain.
+- Rinse buckwheat thoroughly under running water.
+A great way to do it is to take a mesh strainer, put buckwheat in, and rinse it through; as a final step, let it drain.

 - The rule of thumb is you take 1 cup of buckwheat and cook it 2 cups of water.
 However, you only do this if you want your buckwheat porridge fully cooked.
 For us, the ideal way will be to take 1¾ cups of water for 1 cup of buckwheat.
-Put a medium sized saucepan or a pot on the high heat and bring water to boil.
+Put a medium-sized saucepan or a pot on high heat and bring water to a boil.

-- When water reboils, turn down the heat on the stove, let your buckwheat simmer on a low heat under a closed lid for 12-20 minutes.
-Time depends on the way you want your buckwheat, you can always try it if you want.
-Try not to stir buckwheat porridge while it is cooking.
+- When water reboils, turn down the heat on the stove, let your buckwheat simmer on low heat under a closed lid for 12-20 minutes.
+Cooking time primarily depends on the way you like to have your buckwheat.
+Boil it several times to decide what suits your taste best.
+Besides, try not to stir buckwheat porridge while it is cooking.

-If you follow our method you will get a great meal for dinner or even breakfast (just add some fruits, maple syrup or coconut milk), cooled buckwheat is even a great addition to salads.
+With the recipe above, you will get a great dish to serve for a nutritious dinner; simply follow the recipe to the bit.
+You can even make breakfast using boiled buckwheat; just add some fruits, maple syrup, or coconut milk.
+Cooled buckwheat is also a great addition to salads.

 Here are some questions with answers that may come up while cooking buckwheat:

 Do you need to rinse buckwheat before cooking?
-We strongly advice you not to skip this step.
+We strongly advise you not to skip this step.
 Always rinse through buckwheat before cooking.